zalify/easy-email-editor/readme.md

 </br>

 ## Development

 ```sh
 $ git clone git@github.com:zalify/easy-email.git
 $ cd easy-email

 $ yarn
 $ yarn install-all
 $ yarn dev

 ```
+`If you need some new features, we always welcome you to submit a PR.`

 ## License